salesforce/TransmogrifAI/README.md

 * Build machine learning models without getting a Ph.D. in machine learning
 * Build modular, reusable, strongly typed machine learning workflows

-Octopus Prime is compatible with Spark 2.2.1 and Scala 2.11.
+TransmogrifAI is compatible with Spark 2.2.1 and Scala 2.11.

 [Skip to Quick Start and Documentation](https://github.com/salesforce/op#quick-start-and-documentation)

-## Predicting Titanic Survivors with Octopus Prime
+## Predicting Titanic Survivors with TransmogrifAI

 The Titanic dataset is an often-cited dataset in the machine learning community.
 The goal is to build a machine learnt model that will predict survivors from the Titanic passenger manifest.
-Here is how you would build the model using Octopus Prime:
+Here is how you would build the model using TransmogrifAI:

 ```scala
 import com.salesforce.op._